| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 specified beginning position.

-A true mirror-image of re-search-forward
+A true mirror-image of re-search-forward would require a special

 feature for matching regular expressions from end to beginning.
 It's not